 2.3 Arranging the Stimuli

-This is the open-access version of this module and your progress is not tracked or recorded
+This is a free preview and your progress is not being tracked.

 You will first arrange the instructional stimuli (pictures) in front of the learner.
 When you place the stimuli in front of the learner, any variable could affect the learner’s response.
 Be careful about the ordering and location of each stimulus because unusual or unintended features can impact responding (e.g., the correct picture happens to be closer or always in the center).